genevaers/Workbench/database/db2/README.md

 git clone https://github.com/genevaers/Workbench.git

-Then "cd" to the directory database/ and then to db2/
+Then "cd" to the directory: database/db2/

 ## Prepare your site DB2 defaults